saurabhzingade/Loan_repayment_chances/README.md

 Proj1 is the file where the encoding of the features is done using dummy.

 Similarly in the other notebook, the encoding is done using LabelEncoder.
+Both have the same accuracy of 89 percent.
+Proj1 file has better visualizations of the entire dataset